-Positions for Governor's Cabinet & Lobbyists will be assigned the next day to any applications received by the YMCA Center for Civic Engagement by this date.
+Positions for Governor's Cabinet & Lobbyists will be assigned the next day (by 5:00pm) to any applications received by the YMCA Center for Civic Engagement by 11:59pm the day registration opens.

 Press Corps Members and Supreme Court Lawyers will be emailed their pre-conferences assignment the following day.